determined-ai/determined/docs/setup-cluster/deploy-cluster/k8s/custom-pod-specs.rst

 #.
 How Determined uses pod specs.
 #.
 The different ways to configure custom pod specs.
 #.
 Supported pod spec fields.
 #.
-How to configuring default pod specs.
+How to configure default pod specs.
 #.
-How to configuring per-task pods specs.
+How to configure per-task pods specs.

 *******************************
  How Determined Uses Pod Specs